- Before you Arrive

 ID Card Photo

-Within one week before commencing employment at the University, please email a digital photograph to email@example.com or alternatively send a passport size photograph to the Human Resources Office, Room 103, University of Aberdeen, University Office, King’s College, Aberdeen, AB24 3FX.
+Prior to you commencing employment at the University, please email a digital photograph to email@example.com or alternatively send a passport size photograph to Human Resources, Room 103, University of Aberdeen, University Office, King’s College, Aberdeen, AB24 3FX.

-HR will then forward this to the InfoHub, who are responsbile for printing ID cards.
+Human Resources will forward this to the InfoHub, who are responsbile for printing ID cards.
 Your card will then be available to collect from the InfoHub (located on Elphinstone Road, AB24 3TU).
 If you will be based on the Foresterhill Campus, you can collect your ID card from HR Office, Room 3.034, Polwarth Building.
 If you experience any issues with your ID card, please contact firstname.lastname@example.org.

 Your ID card is also your library card.